dblock/kahneraja.github.io/_posts/2016-03-08-nidas-art-of-story-telling-for-business-professionals-at-the-spectrum-now-festival.md

 I laughed.
 I nearly cried.
 It's powerful stuff.

 Whether it be in an email, a document, a lunch, a meeting, or just at my desk.
-Being in control of my heart and mind is powerful place to start.
+Being in control of my heart and mind is a powerful place to start.
 This is where the workshop took me.

 Who's up for taking the next course?